-The city is flanked by white sand and the calm waters of the Gulf of Mexico make it one of the most beautiful beaches to visit.
-Other great beach locations are around City Pier in downtown Naples Florida.
-Your other favorite beach in Naples is Vanderbilt Beach and Clam Pass Park, where there are concession stands and beach rentals.
+The city is flanked by white sand and the calm waters of the Gulf of Mexico, and it has some of the most beautiful beaches in Florida.
+Other great destinations are around City Pier in downtown, as well as Vanderbilt Beach and Clam Pass Park, where there are concession stands and beach rentals.

-You can take a trip to the Historic District, where you will learn a lot about Naples Florida.
-Visit the Neapolitan Historical Society, the National Park Service and the Natural History Museum of the City of Naples Visit the city's historic buildings, such as the Old Town Hall.
+You can take a trip to the Historic District, where you will learn a lot about Naples.
+Visit the Neapolitan Historical Society, the Naples Depot Museum, the Naples Zoo, or the Waterside Shops.
+There are also many historic buildings, such as the Old Town Hall.

-It was originally built in 1895 by Walter N. Haldeman, who was responsible for the construction of the Naples pier, which promoted trade in the area.
-The name Naples became known when promoters described the bay as surpassing the bays of Naples, Italy.
+Founded in the late 1880s by a former Confederate general John Stuart Williams and his business partner Walter N. Haldeman, publisher of the Louisville Courier-Journal, the name Naples became known when promoters described the bay as surpassing the bays of Naples, Italy.

 Louisville newspapers reported news from Naples and surrounding areas to encourage others to take an interest in the Florida development community.
 Naples remained slow, but newspapers ran ads praising southwest Florida and comparing it to Naples, Italy.

-I mentioned the most popular thing you can do in Naples, Florida, which is to go to the beach, so be prepared to experience many new things while you are here.
-Naples' beach is the best in the world and has been repeatedly ranked as one of the top 10 beaches in Florida and the number one beach in North America.
-There is also a food landscape with all kinds of delicious options, but the north of Naples is catching up to the city center.
+Of course, the most popular thing you can do in Naples is to go to the beach, but be prepared to experience many new things while you are here.
+Naples' beaches are some of the best in the world, and the city has been repeatedly ranked as having one of the top 10 beaches in Florida.
+There is also a thriving food landscape with all kinds of delicious options.

 In the south of Naples, numerous canals and waterfront houses provide special features and offer many homeowners access to the Gulf of Mexico.
-Naples and Marco Island are surrounded by unforgettable outdoor activities, with a glittering golf course and a variety of beaches, golf courses, hiking, cycling, fishing, kayaking, boating and more.
+Naples and Marco Island are surrounded by unforgettable outdoor activities, with a glittering golf course and a variety of beaches and places for hiking, cycling, fishing, kayaking, boating, and more.

-Naples consists of a maze of mangrove islands formed by the southwest coast of Florida and Naples.
-The best way to experience and appreciate the delicate environment here is to go paddling or kayaking in the Gulf of Mexico or explore the beautiful beaches of Naples and Marco Island, as well as the beaches and waterways of the National Park of Naples.
+Naples consists of a maze of mangrove islands formed by the southwest coast of Florida.
+The best way to experience and appreciate the delicate environment here is to go paddling or kayaking in the Gulf of Mexico or explore the beautiful beaches of Naples and Marco Island, as well as the beaches and waterways.